nkaul/IoTWorkshop/README.md

 Raspberry Pi - code for taking humidity/temp data from arduino and posting to IoTHub

-Stream Analytics - SQL for ASA job
+Stream Analytics - SQL for ASA job to push to PowerBI